Поживна цінність на 100 г

 Вуглеводи

-The third variation of the pie without refined flour.
-The crusta is based on pumpkin seeds, flax, wheat bran and whole grain oatmeal.
-Filling can be any.
-I have this in winter — frozen in season wild mushrooms, green onions, and two types of cheese.
+This is the third variation of a pie without refined flour.
+The crust base is made of pumpkin seeds, flaxseed, wheat bran, and whole-grain oats.
+The filling can be adjusted to your preference.
+For winter, I use forest mushrooms frozen during the season, green onions, and two types of cheese.

 Ingredients

-• 150 g of oat flour ground in a blender (or whole grain oatmeal)
+• 150 g oats, ground into flour using a blender (or whole-grain oatmeal)

 • 130 g pumpkin seeds